sebschlicht/bachelor-thesis/roadmap.md

 The ZMQ setup does clearly create an overhead which is up to twice as low as the standalone client.
 This might also be due to the missing concurrency, there is only one client firing requests rather than four in the ZMQ setup.
+**This setup will be used now to find this issue, since it is much easier to control.**
 300 requests per second does still seem slow to me.
 Maybe this is an issue with the VM itself, since it uses a host-only-adapter.
 I do not know what are the impacts of this.

 #### CPU power
 CPU: Intel(R) Core(TM) i5-4200U CPU @ 1.60GHz